One piece of valuable campfire gear can be scavenged from your local landfill.

 Finding one is pretty simple: Check out your local landfill or ask at an appliance store.
 Many of these stores remove old washers and dryers when they sell a new unit, and they may have their own junkyard.

 Taking a basket out of the unit is simple – go in through the rear panel and remove it.
 You can use the basket as is, weld legs on

-the bottom, or place it on rocks to raise the heat up higher.
+the bottom with some budget equipment or place it on rocks to raise the heat up higher.
 Make sure the basket is steel – there might be other materials in some baskets that will melt when exposed to high temperatures over long periods of time.